belle2/basf2/online_book/computing/gbasf2.rst

     **Prerequisites**:

     * See `Computing getting started <https://xwiki.desy.de/xwiki/rest/p/c804c>`_.
-    * Access to KEKCC or NAF (recommended), or to a system with CentOS 7 or EL9 and CVMFS mounted.
+    * Access to KEKCC or NAF (recommended), or to a system with EL9 and CVMFS mounted.
     * A valid `grid certificate <https://xwiki.desy.de/xwiki/rest/p/d9328>`_ installed in ``~/.globus`` and in a web browser.
     * A working `basf2` steering script (see the :ref:`onlinebook_first_steering_file` lesson)